-The number of students with stress and anxiety feelings have risen during the last couple of years.
-Since 2013, the amount of students feeling stressed within the age of 25-34 years, increased from 29,3 percent to 41,3 percent, and that’s just in Denmark.
+The number of students with stress and anxiety feelings has risen during the last couple of years.
+Since 2013, the number of students feeling stressed aged 25-34 increased from 29,3 percent to 41,3 percent, and that’s just in Denmark.
 Also, younger students are beginning to report having stress-related problems.
 Within 16-24 year olds, the amount of students feeling stressed has gone up from 23,2 percent to 30,5 percent.
-The reasons however vary from low to high self-expectations, feeling pressure on building the perfect resume, stressing out about exams, and feeling anxious about participating in this study line.
+This amount of stress is taking its toll.
+According to recent reports, one in five university students are affected by anxiety or depression.

 But what is stress actually?
 And is there a way to avoid it?